Please visit our online dancewear store to find required and optional items for your dancer's class(es): https://www.shopnimbly.com/synergydanceco

 A dress code helps ensure that a teacher will be able to see a dancer’s alignment and positioning.
 The teacher needs to be able to see a dancer's body for safety and proper training.
 Additionally, pink or flesh-colored tights will make the lines of the legs more visible.
 Dress codes also foster discipline and help with overall focus and energy.
 By "dressing the part," dancers feel like dancers.
 Dress codes can also create unity among the dancers and go a long way in minimizing distractions as well as help give classes a unified look.
 Please label all items, especially shoes, with dancer’s full name.

 Ballet Dress Code: The "Ballet Base" is a leotard, tights, and pink ballet slippers.
-Students may layer optional items like ballet skirts or ballet sweaters.
+Students may layer optional items such as ballet skirts, ballet sweaters, or legwarmers.
 Students may wear the color combination of their choice to support and encourage their individuality.
 Hair should be worn in a bun.

 Pointe Dress Code: The “Ballet Base” and pointe shoes (must first obtain a physical and hand in a doctor's note to Synergy Dance Co.).